CONTACT

 EmAIL:

-In 1985, John enrolled in the photography program at the Northern Alberta Institute of Technology (NAIT) in Edmonton, Alberta, Canada.
-During those years, he was accepted as a student intern photographer at the Calgary Sun newspaper and earned a staff position there in 1988 after shooting the Calgary Winter Olympics for the Canadian Olympic Association.
+John Gibson studied photography at the Northern Alberta Institute of Technology (NAIT) in Edmonton, Alberta.
+During those years, he was accepted as a student intern photographer at the Calgary Sun newspaper.
+He was hired as a staff photographer there in 1988 after shooting the Calgary Winter Olympics for the Canadian Olympic Association.
 At the same time, John became a freelancer for the Agence France Presse (AFP) news agency.